 the 'masala' is made dry compared to it being tomato based

-Masala Chicken is a dish many people see on an Indian restaurant menu.
-However, the real masala chicken is actually a home-made Punjabi dish, originating from North India and varies in technique.
+Chicken masala or masala chicken is a dish many people see on an Indian restaurant menu.
+However, the real chicken masala is actually a home-made Punjabi dish, originating from North India and varies in technique.

-The most important attribute of this Punjabi dish is that the ‘masala’ is made dry compared to it being tomato based masala which is commonly used to create full bodied curries, usually with the addition of water.
-And those curries are not ‘masala’ but known as ‘tari’ dishes i.e. with a more watery consistence.
+The most important attribute of this Punjabi dish is that the ‘masala’ is made dry compared to it being tomato based masala which is commonly used to create full-bodied curries.

-The chicken used in this recipe is in ‘niblets’ form which is on the bone and easily obtainable from a local British Asian butcher.
+The chicken used in this recipe is in ‘niblets’ form which is on the bone and easily obtainable from a local Desi butcher or market.